Protect Yourself Against the Flu at UNH

 - Pain or pressure in chest or abdomen

 - Recurring dizziness

 - Flu-like symptoms improve but then return with fever or worse cough

-If you have a chronic health condition and are experiencing influenza-like illness, or, if symptoms worsen, please call (603) 862-2856 when Health Services is open or call (603) 862-WELL when Health Services is closed (after-hours).
-Also, feel free to call Health Services if you have any questions.
+If you have a chronic health condition and are experiencing influenza-like illness, or, if symptoms worsen, please call (603) 862-2856.

 When Health Services is Closed

 If you are not feeling well when Health Services is closed, please call (603) 862-WELL (9355) and press 2.
-You will be automatically connected to the Emergency Room at Wentworth-Douglass Hospital (WDH).
-A nurse will conduct a phone assessment, and make suggestions for additional care options, including a possible visit to the WDH Emergency Department in Dover or the WDH Urgent Care Center in Lee.
+You will be automatically connected to a medical call center, where staff will conduct a phone assessment, and make suggestions for additional care options, including a possible visit to an urgent care center or hospital.

 Preventing the Seasonal Flu